guillaume-haerinck/met-ecs/docs/README.md

 ##### Data oriented

-Witd DOD, we split the data into different classes based on how frequently they are used.
+With DOD, we split the data into different classes based on how frequently they are used.
 The logic is now handled by the World class.

 <p align="center">
   <img width="550" src="https://raw.githubusercontent.com/guillaume-haerinck/met-ecs/master/docs/post-mortem-img/particles-uml-dod.png" alt="Data locality chart"/>